 All actively managed SEB funds follow our core sustainability criteria and thus do not invest in companies engaged in the following (see pyramid #1):

 - Production or sale of controversial weapons including landmines, cluster weapons, chemical weapons and biological weapons

 - Extraction of thermal coal, in the cases that extraction comprises more than 20 percent of the company’s total turnover

 - Verifiably breach international norms regarding human rights, the environment, corruption and labour rights, and that, moreover, are not willing to solve the situations that cause the breaches

-SEB’s sustainable and ethical funds also exclude corporate groups with more than 5 percent of their turnover resulting from alcohol, tobacco, gaming, pornography and weapons business sectors (see pyramid #2).
+SEB’s sustainable and ethical funds also exclude corporate groups with more than 5 percent of their revenue derived from alcohol, tobacco, weapons, commercial gambling or pornography (see pyramid #2).